fraym/demo/README.md

 ## Get in touch

 The Freym demo is a closed demo.
-To get a running demo instance of Freym please get in touch with us: https://becklyn.com/en/contact
+To get a running demo instance of Freym please [get in touch with us](https://becklyn.com/en/contact)

 ## Local setup